exercism/configlet/README.md

 ## Use in your track

-To use the application in your track, you can copy the [`scripts/fetch-configlet_v3`](./scripts/fetch-configlet_v3) and/or [`scripts/fetch-configlet_v3.ps1`](./scripts/fetch-configlet_v3.ps1) files to your track's repository.
-Running either of these scripts will download the latest version of the `configlet_v3` tool to your track's `bin` directory.
+To use the application in your track, you can copy the [`scripts/fetch-configlet`](./scripts/fetch-configlet) and/or [`scripts/fetch-configlet.ps1`](./scripts/fetch-configlet.ps1) files to your track's repository.
+Running either of these scripts will download the latest version of the `configlet` tool to your track's `bin` directory.

 ## Linting